google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![](res/regression2.png)

 <!--
-Linear regression has a simple goal: to find a line that best fits a set of data.
+Linear regression has a simple goal: to find a straight line that best fits a set of data.

 Image Details:
 * [regression2.png](http://www.google.com): Copyright Google